+How do you celebrate your love, especially for those who have left for their heavenly abode?
 Your probable answer could be getting something published in their name, something ranging between a poem to a whole new book.
 Well, there are some who go to the limits of having their loved ones inked/imprinted on themselves.

 Well, for the Mexicans at least, the Day of the Dead tattoo is a means of dedicating a person's undying love for the deceased member.
 They are colorful representations of the cherished soul, thus giving the tattoo world a whole new meaning.

 Day of the Dead

 Día de los Muertos or the Day of the Dead is a Mexican religious holiday and is celebrated around the same time as Halloween.
 The celebrations are merged with the Catholic days of prayer dedicated to the saints and the souls that fall on November 1st and 2nd respectively.

 Basically, it is a day dedicated to honor and pray for the deceased souls of the family.
 In Mexico, the celebration of the day of the dead is taken to another level.
 The celebrations seem to have been started by the Aztecs, who venerated and revered their ancestors.

 Incorporating the Theme in Tattoos

 For a Mexican, engraving themselves with day of the dead tattoos, is only a means of etching the fond memories associated with the deceased loved one on to themselves.
 Unlike bringing up frightful images, the tattoos associated with this day are colorful and can be designed according to your liking.

 However, in Mexican culture, skulls are considered to be not just signs of death but also of rebirth.
-The skull here is a symbol of protection, power, strength and the ability to overcome obstacles.
-Far from being scary and fierce as they were considered to be, the Day of the Dead skull tattoos are magnificent illustrations of the deceased soul.
+This skull is a symbol of protection, power, strength and the ability to overcome obstacles.
+Far from being scary and fierce, the Day of the Dead skull tattoos are magnificent illustrations of the deceased soul.